great-northern-diver/loon/website/md/learn_bind.md

 l_bind_state(p, 'all', function(b) {})
 ~~~

-are all valid `R` functions to be evaluated by `loon`.
-This is the
+are all valid `R` functions to be evaluated by a state binding.
+This
-same mechanism as for the standard `Tk` widgets like buttons, slider,
+is the same mechanism as for the standard `Tk` widget bindings.
-etc.

-Also note that the hex number points to the environment of the
+Note that the hex-encoded address points to a particular `R` function
-particular function specified in the `callback` function.
-Hence if you
-re-define an `R` function with the same name the `Tcl` interpreter
+and not the function name.
+Hence if you re-define an `R` function and
+assign it to the variable (i.e function name) then the `Tcl`
-will not use that name.
+interpreter will not use that new function.
 For example

 ~~~
 foo <- function(W) {cat(paste(W, 'had some event\n'))}